-Focuses on the role of instructional leader in shaping a collaborative culture of teaching and learning in which staff engage in individual and collective professional development that results in their continuous improvement and high performance.
+This course focuses on the role of instructional leaders in shaping a collaborative culture of teaching and learning in which staff engage in individual and collective professional development that results in their continuous improvement and high performance.
 Students will examine theoretical frameworks and conceptual models for instructional leadership and professional development as transformative learning.
-Students will analyze the needs of the organization and design a comprehensive professional development plan that addresses these needs.
+They will analyze the needs of the organization and design a comprehensive professional development plan that addresses these needs.
 Students will engage in culturally proficient, cognitive coaching to support individuals and organizations in becoming more self-directed, self-managing, self-monitoring, and self-modifying.

-Examines strategic approaches for (a) meaningfully involving all parents and families, including underrepresented communities, in student learning and support programs, (b) establishing community partnerships that promote and support students to meet performance and content expectations and graduate ready for college and career, and (c) leveraging and integrating community resources and services to meet the varied needs of all students.
-Based on organizational analysis, students will design a school, family and community partnership plan to address an identified academic goal.
+This course examines strategic approaches for (1) meaningfully involving all parents and families, including underrepresented communities, in student learning and support programs; (2) establishing community partnerships that promote and support students to meet performance and content expectations and graduate ready for college and career; and (3) leveraging and integrating community resources and services to meet the varied needs of all students.
+Based on organizational analysis, students will design a school, family, and community partnership plan to address an identified academic goal.

-Focuses on understanding, assessing, and influencing political, social, legal, intercultural and technological contexts affecting education to improve policies and practices and managing the organization to cultivate a safe and productive learning and working environment.
+The course focuses on understanding, assessing, and influencing political, social, legal, intercultural, and technological contexts affecting education to improve policies and practices and managing the organization to cultivate a safe and productive learning and working environment.